hb-builds/tds-project2/README.md

   -H "Content-Type: multipart/form-data" \
   -F "question=Download and unzip file abcd.zip which has a single extract.csv file inside.
 What is the value in the "answer" column of the CSV file?" \
   -F "file=@abcd.zip"
-Copy to clipboardErrorCopied

 The response must be a JSON object with a single text (string) field: answer that can be directly entered in the assignment.
 For example:

 {
   "answer": "1234567890"
 }

-Copy to clipboardErrorCopied
-Deploy your application
+## Deploy your application
 Deploy your application to a public URL that can be accessed by anyone.
 You may use any platform, including Vercel.
 (If you use ngrok, ensure that it is running continuously until you get your results.)

 ## Share your code